HootyHub/expert-system-quiz/README.md

 Demo: https://hootyhub.github.io/expert-system-quiz

 ## Expert system
+An expert system is a type of AI software that mimics the decision-making ability of a human expert in a specific field using a knowledge base and inference engine.
 This makes it a fun and interactive way to learn about different programming languages that may be suitable for the user.
-The quiz

 ### Example question
 The quiz adjusts the questions based on the user's current score to better match their interests and hobbies.